purpleidea/flabbergast/flabbergast-manual.md

     release_versions : sql_lib.retrieve { connection : release_db, sql_query : "SELECT version, artifact, checksum FROM release_info ORDER BY push_date WHERE version == '\(token)'" }

 Implementation-specific keywords start with `X`.
 They should not be used in most code, but are often present in libraries to support binding to the underlying platform.

+There are additional handlers available via plugins include EtcD, GraphQL, Kubernetes, S3, and Zookeeper.
+Consult the individual documentation for those plugins for use.

 ## Using the Language